Who We Are

 Long Island Conservatory's vibrant, diverse community consists of about 1,000 pre-college students, and more than 5,000 post-secondary students, and over 100 faculty members.
 Long Island Conservatory students come from more than 75 countries and the school is constantly looking for more ways to increase student body diversity.

 Students can pursue courses of study in more than 50 subject areas, ranging from Violin Performance and Fusion Jazz Dance to Bioinformatics and Coding.
-The broad scope of options vary from interdisciplinary opportunities in the Arts through the Schools of Music, Art, and Dance, to an Intensive Post-Secondary English Program offered through the LIC/LISMA Language Center.
+The broad scope of options varies from interdisciplinary opportunities in the Arts through the Schools of Music, Art, and Dance, to an Intensive Post-Secondary English Program offered through the LIC/LISMA Language Center.

 Additional programs include the LISMA Summer Camp offered by the Schools of Music, Art, and Dance, the LIC Academic Summer Camp for students who want to improve their grades over the summer, and other Pre-College Programs that are offered year-round to children as young as 5 and up to 18 years of age.